Location and Schedule

 Saturdays — 9:30 AM to 12:30 PM

-At ATS, the tuition is $175 every four weeks (or save $10 by paying a week ahead of time) for a 3-hour workshop, or $185 for private study of 1 hour per week — with long-term discount rates and referral incentives available.
+At ATS, the tuition is $195 every four weeks (or save $10 by paying a week ahead of time) for a 3-hour workshop, or $210 for private study of 1 hour per week — with long-term discount rates and referral incentives available.
 Absences may only be made up by providing one week’s notice — the makeup must also occur within a week of the absence.
-(These rates good through December 31, 2013) Visa and Mastercard accepted online, with an additional fee.
+(These rates good through December 31, 2014) Visa and Mastercard accepted online.
 Pay Online

 The Actor Training Studio affords actors several unique and practical options for study.
 All workshops and sessions are provided on a four-week basis, giving actors the flexibility to take on acting work without having to sacrifice weeks of training.
 What this also means is that when you’re ready to start your training, you don’t have to wait for a current session to end — you can start next week!